webgilde/ajax-optimizer/readme.txt

 1. Go to `Plugins > AJAX Optimizer` to set up settungs

 == Changelog ==

+= 0.2.0 =
+* Added Multisite support.
+It allows to select plugins for each site individually

 = 0.1.0 =
 * Initial version.